Adam’s Apple Surgery – Augmentation via Natural Implant

 Who is an ideal candidate for Adam’s apple Implant?

-Relatively healthy individuals who are seeking facial gender confirmation are ideal candidates for Adam’s apple augmentation surgery.
+Relatively healthy individuals who are seeking female-to-male (FTM) facial gender confirmation are ideal candidates for Adam’s apple augmentation surgery.
 However, the procedure may also be performed on cisgender males (male assigned male at birth) who wish to appear more masculine.
 Most commonly this procedure is performed in combination with other facial masculinization procedures, to make the face and neck appear more masculine.
 Depending on the desired outcome, an Adam’s apple implant is sometimes combined with chin augmentation or jaw augmentation to achieve an ideal balance of masculine facial features.